image-source-control/image-source-control/readme.txt

 - Improvement: add `isc_filter_image_ids_tags` filter to search for more than IMG tags
 - Improvement: add $attachment_id as parameter to filters: `isc_raw_attachment_get_license`, `isc_raw_attachment_get_source`, `isc_raw_attachment_get_source_url`
 - Improvement: accept line breaks in img and a tags when positioning the overlay
+- Fix: PHP error in the widget block editor and Customizer

 = 2.3.1 =